This program insures mortgage loans made by private lending institutions to finance the purchase of a new or used manufactured home.

 Buyers of manufactured homes may apply for a loan through a HUD-approved lender or through a lender's approved manufactured home dealer.

 The program is authorized under Title I, Section 2 of the National Housing Act (12 U.S.C.
 1703).
 Program regulations are in 24 CFR Part 201.

 For More Information:

 For more information contact the National Help Desk at (800) CALL-FHA.
-To learn more about the design, construction, and installation of manufactured housing, including how to file a complaint about the home or gain information on missing HUD labels, regulations visit Manufactured Housing web page
+To learn more about the design, construction, and installation of manufactured housing, including how to file a complaint about the home or to gain information on missing HUD labels or on regulations visit Manufactured Housing web page

 or the Manufactured Housing Institute